Xcel Energy

 • Watch for crews and equipment.

-• Stay outside and away from work areas.
+• Stay outside work areas.

 • Follow directions on signs and from crews.